SilverWolf32/ed-jukebox/README.md

 - [ ] Crossfade
 - [x] Playlist import/export
 - [ ] Playlist mass import/export
 	- As a workaround, you can access the Electron browser's developer tools (⌥⌘I on Mac, ⇧⌃I on Windows) and dig around in the local storage.
-But that's a _pain_.
+But that's a pain.
 - [x] App packaging

 ## Build setup